General Licensing Information

-In most cases, when applying for renewal, replacement or transfer of any license, instructional permit, or identification card (ID Card) previously-issued in Georgia or any other state or foreign jurisdiction, customers must surrender, the previously-issued license/permit/ID to DDS.
+In most cases, when applying for renewal, replacement or transfer of any license, instructional permit, or identification card (ID Card) previously issued in Georgia or any other state or foreign jurisdiction, customers must surrender, the previously-issued license/permit/ID to DDS.
 In some cases, surrender of all valid licenses/permits/ID cards will be required.

 Most non-citizen customers with a valid out of country driver’s license, permit, or ID, may retain their out of country document upon issuance of a Georgia-equivalent document.
 U.S. citizens will not be allowed to retain any licenses, permits, or identification cards issued to them by foreign countries.

 Customers for initial issuance of a driver’s license must demonstrate the ability to meet minimum vision requirements.
-The minimum acceptable vision for a non-commercial license is 20/60 in one eye, with or without corrective lenses, and a field of vision of at least 140 degrees.
-If you are unable to pass the vision screening administered at the Customer Service Center, you will be given a Vision Report Form (DS-274) which must be completed by a licensed optometrist or opthalmologist and submitted to DDS.
+The minimum acceptable vision for a non-commercial license is 20/60 in one eye, with or without corrective lenses, and a horizontal field of vision of at least 140 degrees.
+If you are unable to pass the vision screening administered at the DDS Customer Service Center, you will be given a Vision Report Form (DS-274) which must be completed by a licensed optometrist or opthalmologist and submitted to DDS.
 The completed form will be evaluated to determine if you are eligible to obtain a driver’s license.
-This form may also be used to document the need for bioptic lenses for driving, and is available on our website, www.dds.ga.gov.
+This form may also be used to document the need for bioptic lenses for driving and is available on our website, dds.georgia.gov.

 If you must wear glasses or contacts to pass your initial vision screening, a corrective lenses restriction will be placed on your license when it is issued.
 Each time you complete a transaction, you will be required to indicate whether you require glasses or contacts for driving.
 If your answer differs from the response in our records, you may be required to complete another vision screening or submit a current DS-274 for verification.

-Customers age 64 and over must successfully complete a vision screening every five years.
+Customers age 64 and over must successfully complete a vision screening every eight years.
 Customers who have obtained a license with a bioptic lenses restriction must provide updated medical information to the Department every two years.